 Liberal Cyberbullies also ape invoke tactics gleaned from lawfare.
 In the run up to the election, a liberal lawyer objected to a political cartoon of Democrat Presidential nominee sporting an orange "pant suit" behind bars with a tag line "Perhaps Hillary Clinton looks best in an orange outfit."
 The self proclaimed attorney insisted that she would sue for libel as "destroying a person's reputation with lies and gossip are blatant libel."

-Of course, in a rational world, this off-kilter attorney had no standing to sue and even if that weren't the case, the standard for about prominent figures is an extremely high bar, particularly involving political speech in the run up to an election.
+Of course, in a rational world, this off-kilter attorney had no standing to sue.
+Even if that weren't the case, the standard for about prominent figures is an extremely high bar, particularly involving political speech in the run up to an election.
 Still, knowing the legal system, it was prudent to take time to document everything in case a nuisance lawsuit was filed.
 Rather that file suspected abuse charges against this budding cyber bully, it seemed better to give the liberal loon a wide berth.

 Another modus operandi by micro-blogging platforms is to shadow block as a means of cyber-censorship.
 Posts which contain hashtags or terms which offend the powers that be are effectively blacklisted by being published but kept from going into search features and is hidden from others' timelines.
 Twitter has confirmed that it shadow blocks.
 Twitter does not impose this stealth ban only against spammers but also targets the alt-right, politically incorrect or cultural libertarians.
 It again begs the question about curation on who decides and on what basis as to posts that are suppressed.